 Rehabilitating historic properties can promote economic development, encourage heritage tourism, and support sustainability.

-- Federal Tax Incentives – Available are three types of incentives including two federal income tax credits equal to 20 percent or 10 percent of the project’s Qualified Rehabilitation Expenditures, or a charitable contribution deduction taken in the form of a conservation easement.
+- Federal Tax Incentives – Available are two types of incentives including a federal income tax credit equal to 20 percent of the project’s Qualified Rehabilitation Expenditures, or a charitable contribution deduction taken in the form of a conservation easement.

 - State Tax Incentives – Available are two types of incentives, including a state income tax credit equal to 25 percent of the project’s Qualified Rehabilitation Expenditures and a property tax freeze for 8 and a half years.